graytl/exhibitions/Metadata/Photography/Image-Descriptions.md

   *  "The people of Appalachia are a proud people.
 They were very open and honest with me, welcoming me into their homes and to their tables.
 They loved the beauty and solitude of the mountains.
 I understood their love of the land...Coal mining changed the landscape forever and the land was never again the same."
 Photojournalist Jack Corn captured a grandmother and her grandson near Logan, West Virginia.
 * Image Title | [Mrs. Helen Allread, Substitute Teacher at Crawford School]
   * Filename: MS0774-Classroom_stove-1968.jpg
-  * DESCRIPTION MISSING
+  * Students at this one-room school had recently gotten a hot lunch program, one of first such programs in Tennessee.
+This was the main meal for the day for some students.
 * Image Title | [Striking Miners Play Cards on the Picket Line at Brookside Mine, near Harlan, KY]
   * Filename:  MS0774-Cards_on_the_Hood-1968.jpg
-  * Striking miners play cards while on the picket line at Brookside Mine near Harlan, KY.
-Their 1972 dispute against Duke Power Co. over working conditions, wages, and labor practices inspired the award-winning documentary Harlan County, USA.
+  * The miners' 1972 dispute against Duke Power Co. over working conditions, wages, and labor practices inspired the award-winning documentary Harlan County, USA.
 * Image Title | [Ed Marlowe, Paralyzed from a Roof Fall in a Coal Mine]
   * Filename: MS0774-Amputee_Miner-1968.jpg
   * Marlowe worked in the mines for twenty years before breaking his back in an accident in 1957.